sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 - consider volume mount while providing the auth file in a kubeadm setup
 - setup RBA for the new users

+## loction of the key in a company's server
+cat ~/.ssh/authorized_keys

+## Assymetric using openssl to generate pub and private key pair on the server, server can have private key securely

+openssl genrsa -out my-bank.key 1024

+- user gets the pub key from the server
+- user sends the pub key to the server and server decrypyts with priavte key

+This is different from ssh-keygen

+## All this comm between browser CA and server known as PKI(Public key Infrastructure )

+## naming convention for public key
+*.crt *.pem

+server.crt
+server.pem
+client.crt
+client.pem

+## private key

+*.key  *-key.pem
+server.key
+server-key.pem
+client.key
+client-key.pem

+## flow of PKI
+- users need https access to a server
+- first server sends a certificate signing request(CSR) to CA
+- CA uses its private key to sign CSR - you know all users have a copy of the CA public key
+- Signed certifcate is sent back to the server
+- server configures the web app with the signed certificate
+- users need access, server first sends the certicate with its public key
+- users browser reads the certifcate and uses the CA's public key to validate and retrieve the server's public key
+- Borwser then generates a symmetric key it uses for communication going forward for all communication.
+- The symmetric key is encrypted using the server as public key and sent back to the server
+- server uses its private key to decrpyt the message and retrieve the symmetric key
+- symmetric key is used for communication going forward
 ```

+## Root cert, Client cert, Server Cert